 - Ms. Fanservice: Some scenes appear to be slightly contrived to show Thelma (Brigid Forsyth) undressing, or wearing a very short-cut slip, or on one memorable occasion leaning out of a window in a virtually see-through nightie.

 - Oop North: The series is set in Newcastle, although filming for the original series took place in the very Geordie location of East London.
 Only the second series was filmed on location in the North-East.
 The film used a number of locations in and around Newcastle and the surrounding countryside, although some location shots were done in the London area (likely done for expediency as the film was made at EMI's Elstree Studios, located in Borehamwood, just north of London).
 Only Terry has anything like a realistic Geordie accent, and not nearly as strong as one would expect from his character.
 James Bolam was actually born in Sunderland, where the accent, though sometimes confused with Geordie, is subtly different.
-Other characters, including Bob and members of Terry's immediate family, mostly speak in generic Oop North accents (a sort of mild Yorkshire; Rodney Bewes, who played Bob, was in fact from Yorkshire).
+Other characters, including Bob and members of Terry's immediate family, mostly speak in generic Northern accents (a sort of mild Yorkshire; Rodney Bewes, who played Bob, was in fact from Yorkshire).

-- The Remake: In 2002 Ant And Dec starred in a remake of "No Hiding Place" under the title A Tribute To The Likely Lads.
+- The Remake: In 2002 Ant and Dec starred in a remake of "No Hiding Place" under the title A Tribute To The Likely Lads.
 Rodney Bewes made a Remake Cameo as the newspaper vendor.

 - Shout-Out: When Bob wakes up befuddled in the police station after his non-stag-party and asks what happened, Terry tells him they had an encounter with a strange doctor in a police box.